DRAMA GAMES

 Fruit Salad

-A game of quick reactions and verbal dexterity
+A fun game encouraging fast reactions and verbal dexterity by saying the names of fruits.

 Grandma's Footsteps